umar-bunu/electron-screenrecord-app/ReadMe.md

 ## Credits

-This app was created by [Your Name].
+This app was created by Umar Bunu.

-## Contribute

-We welcome contributions to improve this app.
-If you'd like to contribute, please see our [Contribution Guidelines](CONTRIBUTING.md).

 ---